nf-core/configs/docs/fub_curta.md

 ```bash
 module load Nextflow
 ```

+> Note: There exists different version modules for Nextflow on the cluster.
+This command ensures loading the latest version.

 Using `-profile fub_curta` will download the config file, which has been pre-configured with a setup suitable for the Curta cluster.